canonical/snapd/CODING.md

 We do not mandate TDD, but it's always a good idea when possible to start at least from happy path tests for new code/behaviour.

+Bug fixes should be covered by new tests, for which is important to verify that they do not pass and fail as expected prior to the fix.

 Coverage of error handling is important as well:

 * Complex error handling should be tested